 using comparative adjectives, e.g. museums are more interesting than parks.

-the difference between countable and uncountable nouns, e.g. some bread/a slice
+the difference between countable and uncountable nouns, e.g. some bread/a slice of bread.

 using demonstrative adjectives, e.g. Are these your keys?
 Yes, they are!

 the going to future, e.g. What are you going to do next week?

 using imperatives, e.g. Water the plants every day.

 uses of must and have to, e.g. Do I have to do my homework?

 the past simple of the verb to be, e.g. Were you at the party yesterday?
 No, I wasn’t.